Dr. Wendy Rice Archives | Page 4 of 23 | Rice Psychology

 Understanding Restlessness and What You Can do to Overcome It

-Consider the following story as it relates to this week’s topic.
 It seems like every day there’s a new warning or disastrous event happening in the world.
 I try to limit my time on social media, stay away from the news, and think happy thoughts, but I’m always worried about something.
 Between COVID-19 continuing to spread, constant protests, political news, and my daily responsibilities, I have trouble thinking about anything else!
 And it seems to hit me hardest when I go to bed.
 No matter what I try, I just can’t sleep.
-I’ve tried reading and watching TV to take my...
+I’ve tried reading and watching TV to take my mind off things, but nothing is helping.
+I can’t seem...

 Read More